-- Events meeting the Restore Illinois guidelines for gatherings in Phase 4 (currently 50 people or fewer) may occur on-campus, using current CDC and IDPH guidance for face coverings, hand hygiene, and social distancing. - Multiple gatherings of 50 people or fewer are permitted if at least 30 feet is maintained between groups or the groups are in different rooms, consistent with DCEO Phase 4 meeting guidance. - Athletic events make take place in alignment with NCAA, NAIA, NJCAA, and conference guidelines, while following IDPH safety guidance. - Official institutional activities taking place off-campus are subject to the same guidelines as on-campus events. - Community groups, camps, and other external activities using institutional facilities. - Phase 3. - IHEs should limit community groups, camps, and other external activities that use institutional facilities.
+- \circ Campus meetings and events, including student organization activities and athletic events. - Phase 3. - Faculty, staff, and students should conduct meetings remotely and carry out inperson meetings on a scheduled basis with 10 or fewer people using CDC and IDPH guidelines for face coverings hand hygiene, and social distancing. - Students and guests should attend campus events in a virtual or remote format. - Institutions may return certain student athletes to campus, in alignment with the National Collegiate Athletic Association (NCAA), the National Association of Intercollegiate Athletics (NAIA), the National Junior College Athletic Association (NJCAA), and conference guidelines, while following all social distancing and health practices as otherwise outlined in this document. - Phase 4. - Events meeting the Restore Illinois guidelines for gatherings in Phase 4 (currently 50 people or fewer) may occur on-campus, using current CDC and IDPH guidance for face coverings, hand hygiene, and social distancing. - Multiple gatherings of 50 people or fewer are permitted outdoors if at least 30 feet is maintained between groups. - Update 7.28 Multiple gatherings of 50 or fewer are permitted indoors if the gatherings are in different rooms, consistent with DCEO Phase 4 meeting guidance.
+However, larger spaces may be partitioned with fire code-approved floor to ceiling dividers to create additional rooms, each with a capacity limit of 50 people with social distancing. - Athletic events make take place in alignment with NCAA, NAIA, NJCAA, and conference guidelines, while following IDPH safety guidance. - Update 7.28 Spectators are permitted at outdoor sports events, consistent with DCEO's guidance on Outdoor Seated Spectator Events for Phase 4. - Update 7.28 The only spectators permitted at indoor sporting events are players' families and those within their family or household unit.
+Maximum number of spectators is 50. - Update 7.28 Theatres and performing arts centers may operate consistent with DCEO guidance for theatre and performing arts for Phase 4. - Official institutional activities taking place off-campus are subject to the same guidelines as on-campus events. - $\circ\,$ Community groups, camps, and other external activities using institutional facilities. - Phase 3. - IHEs should limit community groups, camps, and other external activities that use institutional facilities.
 Health safety guidelines apply to all such activities. - Youth sports camps may be offered on campus in accordance with the DCEO guidelines for youth sports. - Phase 4.
-IHEs should limit community groups, camps, and other external activities using institutional facilities and gatherings must be of 50 people or fewer, or consistent with CDC and IDPH guidance at the time of the event. - o Campus visitors.
+IHEs should limit community groups, camps, and other external activities using institutional facilities and gatherings must be of 50 people or fewer, or consistent with CDC and IDPH guidance at the time of the event.

+- Campus visitors.
 Campus visitors include, for example vendors, construction workers, prospective students, faculty, or staff, and the like. - Phase 3.
 IHEs should limit campus visitors.
 Visitors who must be on campus should adhere to health guidelines, including hand hygiene, face coverings, and social distancing, wherever possible. - Phase 4.
 Campus visitors are permitted on campus following health guidelines. - IHEs should have plans in place to move to a previous phase if needed and outlined in the Restore Illinois plan.